+Describing children’s vocalizations in long-form recordings.
-A large body of research has investigated both fine-grained and coarse descriptions of children’s vocalizations as a function of age and diagnosis, and It is beyond the scope of this paper to provide a full summary of this work.
-We instead focus on two descriptors – Linguistic Proportion and Canonical Proportion – that are particularly amenable to the kind of big data approaches long-form recordings require.

-To understand why these two descriptors are relevant, it is worthwhile to first consider how the way in which vocal development has been studied in the past may not easily translate to long-form recordings.
-As mentioned earlier, Long-form recordings have several advantages, including capturing the child’s vocal patterns in their natural environment and being able to accumulate a great amount of data easily, which is particularly useful for diagnoses and pathologies characterized by low levels of vocal production.
+A large body of research has investigated both fine-grained and coarse descriptions of children’s vocalizations as a function of age and diagnosis.
+It is beyond the scope of this paper to provide a full summary of this extensive body work, mainly because the way in which vocal development has been studied in the past may not easily translate to long-form recordings.
+Long-form recordings have several advantages, including capturing the child’s vocal patterns in their natural environment and being able to accumulate a great amount of data easily, which is particularly useful for diagnoses and pathologies characterized by low levels of vocal production.
 However, this also means that the audiorecording is harder to process than an audiorecording gathered in more manicured and stable conditions: In a typical daylong recording, the child will sometimes be in a quiet room with just her primary caregiver, but later in a noisy supermarket or having dinner with family and friends.
 In fact, human annotation of such audio is estimated to take about 30 times the audio length, with these estimates being greater the more precise one wants or needs to be (Casillas et al., 2017).
 It is for this reason that most users of long-form recordings have turned to automatized software for at least a first-pass analysis.

+Automated first-pass analyses.

-The most commonly used software was created by the LENATM Foundation, and it returns a diarization of the audio signal split into key talkers, including the child wearing the device, as well as a split of these audio attributed to the child into three categories: crying, other fixed and vegetative signals, and speech vocalizations.
+The most commonly used software was created by the LENA® Foundation, and it returns a diarization of the audio signal split into key talkers, including the child wearing the device, as well as a split of sections attributed to the child into three categories: crying, other fixed and vegetative signals, and speech vocalizations.
 These subcategories have not been widely validated (Cristia et al., 2020).
-To provide an idea of their accuracy, we classified the same segments that are used in the present study using LENATM’s subtypes to compared these against the laboratory annotations used in the present study.
-Table 1 shows that LENATM has a good recall for speech-like vocalizations and crying but not laughing.
-Moreover, LENATM lacks an important distinction between more and less advanced vocalizations.
+Moreover, until recently LENA® lacked an important distinction between more and less advanced vocalizations.